acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

    └───────────────────────────────────────────┘
 ```

-> **BEGINNER'S NOTE:** This is like using multiple sensors (camera, radar, lidar) in a self-driving car.
+> **🟢 Beginner Tip:** This is like using multiple sensors (camera, radar, lidar) in a self-driving car.
 Each has different strengths, and combining them gives better results.

 #### 15.12.2 Linear Fusion